Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Browns stats and trends

-- Cleveland has played five games, with three wins against the spread.
+- In Cleveland's five games this year, it has three wins against the spread.

 - The Browns have covered the spread once this season when favored by 3.5 points or more (in two chances).